 Coin tokens are used as if they were money

-Let’s start with the easiest.
-Coin tokens or digital currencies are usually used in the same way as a real-life currency – like money.
-You can consider the coin tokens such as the bitcoin, litecoin and monero as the coins in your wallet or piggy bank.
-In most cases, they do not serve any other purpose – unlike the utility tokens – besides being used as money.
+Coin tokens or digital currencies are generally used in the same way that a real-life currency is – just as money.
+You can think of coin tokens like bitcoin, litecoin, and monero as the coins in your wallet or piggy bank.
+For the most part, they serve no other purpose – unlike utility tokens – than to be used as money.

-For example, the coin tokens can be used to:
+For example, coin tokens can be used to:

-- As unit of account (you can, for example, price products in bitcoins)
+- – As a unit of account (for example: you can price products in bitcoins)

 Security tokens are subject to federal laws

-Security tokens are digital assets whose value comes from an outsourced asset that can be negotiated.
+Security tokens are digital assets whose value is derived from an external asset that can be traded.
 Therefore, these tokens are subject to federal laws governing securities.
-The failure in complying with these regulations can result in serious consequences, including penalties and deterrent potential to have a project under development.
+Failure to comply with these regulations can result in serious consequences, including penalties and potentially preventing a project from continuing to be developed.

-On the other hand, security tokens can offer a wide variety of applications, if the issuer complies with the regulations requirements.
-The most promising feature is the ability to offer tokens representing a company’s stocks digitally.
+On the other hand, security tokens can offer a wide variety of applications if the issuer meets all regulatory requirements.
+The most promising of these features is the ability to offer tokens digitally representing a company’s shares.

-In summary, security tokens are investment or speculation assets.
-Consequently, they are intended for investors who expect to obtain a valuation of these assets.
-The holders receive, for example, dividends from their investments as additional tokens.
+In short, security tokens are investment or speculation assets.
+Therefore, they are intended for investors who expect an appreciation in the value of these assets.
+Holders can receive, for example, dividends on their investments in the form of additional tokens.

-Did you get the differences between coin tokens, utility tokens and security tokens?
+Were you able to understand the differences between coin tokens, utility tokens and security tokens?